 Do Humans Affect the Poles?

 As you explore the Poles area of the exhibit, you will investigate the impact of rising temperatures and chemical fallout.
 You may not live near a pole, but you can still affect it with your everyday actions.
-Human activities may be affecting temperatures and critters at the both poles.
+Human activities may be affecting temperatures and critters at both poles.
 For instance, chemicals rarely used in the Arctic are appearing in Arctic waters, transported there by wind and water.
 Once there, they move through the food webs, accumulating in increasing quantities in the tissues of Arctic animals and endangering their health.

 Rising temperatures lead to melting icecaps.
 Melting glaciers can lead to rising sea level.
 This could have very real effects on coastal-living people worldwide.